csonamohan/sonawork/README.md

 - Widowed, 50+ year olds
 - Chances of takeouts are higher when they have children
 - They are from the lower income group
-- They use mostly these coupons when their destination is home
+- They use mostly these coupons when their destination is home..